 - It's possible to complete a lap by jumping over the goal post.

-- Sonic and Tails' sprites are the same as the ones in Sonic 2, albeit updated for Sonic the Hedgehog 3's palette with some new sprites.
+- Sonic and Tails' sprites are the same as the ones in Sonic 2, albeit updated for Sonic 3's palette with some new sprites.

 - The HUD numbers have some shading that were removed in the final.
 The shine on the HUD text is also larger.

-- Neither Sonic nor Tails have victory poses, instead they use their "hurt" sprites upon finishing an act.
+- Neither Sonic nor Tails have victory poses, instead using their "hurt" sprites upon finishing an Act.

-- The game-over graphic is still the Sonic 2 sprite, and thus looks incorrect with the palette used in Sonic the Hedgehog 3.
+- The "Game Over" graphic is still the Sonic 2 sprite, and thus looks incorrect with the palette used in Sonic 3.

 - Title cards for levels use a different palette, and graphics from the stage load early, making the title cards garbled after a few seconds.